Cal Raleigh hits his 48th, 49th homers to set MLB season mark for catchers, passing Salvador Perez

 SEATTLE (AP) — Seattle Mariners slugger Cal Raleigh hit his major league-leading 48th and 49th home runs on Sunday against the Athletics, setting a single-season record for catchers and passing Salvador Perez's total with the Kansas City Royals in 2021.

+Raleigh’s record-breaking home run also marked his ninth multi-home run game of the season, passing Mickey Mantle (eight for the 1961 New York Yankees) for most multi-home run games by a switch-hitter in a season in major league history.
+The overall record is 11 multi-home run games in a season.

 The switch-hitting Raleigh, batting from the right side, homered off Athletics left-handed starter Jacob Lopez in the first inning to make it 2-0 and tie Perez.
-Raleigh got a fastball right down the middle from Lopez and ripped it an estimated 448 feet, according to Statcast.
-It was measured as the longest run of Raleigh's career as a right-handed hitter.
+Raleigh got a fastball down the middle from Lopez and sent it an estimated 448 feet, according to Statcast.
+It was measured as the longest home run of Raleigh's career as a right-handed hitter.

-In the following inning, Raleigh drilled a changeup from Lopez 412 feet.
+In the second inning, Raleigh drilled a changeup from Lopez 412 feet.
 The longballs were Nos.
-39 and 40 on the season for Raleigh as a catcher this year.
+39 and 40 on the season for Raleigh while catching this year.
 He has nine while serving as a designated hitter.

 Perez hit 15 home runs as a DH in 2021, and 33 at catcher.